-- Resolving the dissolution of the company by the extraordinary general assembly of partners/shareholders and appointment of the liquidator. - Carrying out the liquidation activities by the appointed liquidator and issuance of the liquidation report and other ancillary documents. - Confirming the liquidation process by the ordinary general assembly of partners/shareholders and releasing the appointed liquidator from any liability in connection with his assignment.
+• Resolving the dissolution of the company by the

+extraordinary general assembly of shareholders/ partners and appointment of the liquidator.

+- Carrying out the liquidation activities by the appointed liquidator and issuance of the liquidation report and other ancillary documents. - Confirming the liquidation process by the ordinary general assembly of shareholders/ partners and releasing the appointed liquidator from any liability in connection with his assignment.